5ergio8/CWR-Cyber/README2.md

 Machines within the network can only be accessed by SSH.

-Which machine did you allow to access your ELK VM?
+Which machine is allowedto access the ELK VM?
 What was its IP address?_
-    The only machine able to connect to the ELk VM is the jumpbox provisioner
+    The only machine able to connect to the ELk VM is the jumpbox provisioner with an IP adress of 52.149.149.53

 A summary of the access policies in place can be found in the table below.